Skip to Content

 The Squamish and Lil’wat Nations have lived in the Whistler valley since time immemorial.
 Visit the Squamish Lil’wat Cultural Centre to learn about their history, culture, and art.
 Guides welcome you with drums and song, then take you on a tour of the exhibits including a hand-carved canoe.
 Visit the Thunderbird Cafe to try indigenous-inspired dishes made with local ingredients.

 It’s one of the best Indigenous museums I have been to.
-If you are going to do just one indoor activity in Whistler, I think it should be the Squamish Lil’wat Cultural Centre.
+If you are going to do just one indoor activity in Whistler in winter, I think it should be the Squamish Lil’wat Cultural Centre.

-Cedar canoe and indigenous guides at the Squamish Lil'wat Cultural Centre
+Cedar canoe and indigenous guides at the Squamish Lil'wat Cultural Centre.
+It's one of the best indoor activities in Whistler in winter for non-skiers.

 The interior of the Squamish Lil’wat Cultural Centre.
 Photo: Squamish Lil’wat Cultural Centre/Logan Swayze